pantheon-systems/documentation/source/content/guides/mariadb-mysql/09-database-connection-errors.md

 anchorid: database-connection errors
 ---

+This section provides information on database connection errors.

-There is an issue connecting to the Pantheon database if your site suddenly reverts to `install.php`, or you get database connection errors like the following:
+There is an issue connecting to the Pantheon database if your site suddenly reverts to `install.php`, or you get database connection errors like the one below:

 ![Can't connect to local MySQL server through socket](../../../images/mysql-connection-error.png)